 Modern football is drawing more and more parallels with business, with clubs regularly trying to find a happy medium between performances on the pitch and balancing the books in the boardroom.
 With issues such as financial fair play becoming more and more prominent in the game, it is easy to see where the lines can become blurred.

 With this in mind, there are many similarities between having a job in business and one in football.
 Arguably one of the most demanding jobs in the game is that of a football manager.
 Statistically, the average tenure of a manager in England is just 1.23 years, demonstrating just how demanding the role is.

-Here at Champions Motivational Speakers we have a whole host of excellent former and current football managers on our roster who can teach businesses a wide range of different skills.
-These include:
+Here at The Motivational Speakers Agency we have a whole host of excellent former and current football managers on our roster who can teach businesses a wide range of different skills.

 Working Under Pressure

 In football there are many high-pressure scenarios, and the role of a manager is perhaps the most pressured of all.
 If the team win, the players get the plaudits, if they lose the manager is criticised so thick skin is certainly a requirement of the job.
 The intense media scrutiny on football managers is particularly high, especially if they happen to be in charge of the England national team.

 One man who can discuss what it is like to work under these circumstances is Terry Venables, as well as managing the England national team, he has also taken charge of the likes of Barcelona and Tottenham Hotspur.

 In charge of England for two years between 1994–1996, he came under plenty of criticism in the role and even had high-ranking government officials calling him to lose his job due to him having his own controversial business ventures on the side.
 Despite this he went on to lead England to a highly successful European Championships performance, and at all of his motivational speaking events he is able to discuss how he managed to work under this intense pressure.